bgoral/bgoral.github.io/content/posts/2020-12-30-fallacies.md

 Bandwidth is the amount of data can be transferred at a certain amount of time and is limited but getting better since the beginning of the internet.

 #### What helps
-- Separation of networks (logical) and prioritisation of bandwidth according to the prioritisation (eg. payment service > reporting).
+- Separation of networks (logical) and prioritization of bandwidth according to the prioritization (eg. payment service > reporting).
 - When designing architecture, separating components considering bandwidth requirements (ex.
 DDD Bounded Context and Aggregate patters or CQRS)

 ## 4. Network is secure